kevinmamaqi/alti-course/README.md

 ## React navigation
 It is necessary to use the library react-router-dom.
 Easily we can pass to each route a component, manage params and 404 pages. https://reactrouter.com/web

+## React rendering
+1. Each rendered list using map should have a unique key property in order to allow React.js to identify which element it is.
+Not using the key property may result in unexpected errors, such as deleting the wrong element and performance issues.